|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

-The Faculty of Education offers a Bachelor of Science in Speech and Hearing Sciences five-year honours degree.
+The Faculty of Education offers a Bachelor of Science in Speech and Hearing Sciences five-year honours degree course.
+This course prepares students for professional practice in speech therapy.

-- During the course, students are required to complete over 400 hours of supervised clinical practicum.
-The clinical programme is conducted predominantly in Cantonese.
+Practical experience constitutes a large part of the curriculum.
+During the course, students are required to complete over 400 hours of supervised clinical practicum.
+The clinical programme is conducted predominately in Cantonese.
 This programme therefore offers students a unique bilingual education and training.
+Clinical teaching is provided by both University staff and practicing clinicians from the community.
+Students may have opportunities to engage in interdisciplinary and international service learning abroad.

-Graduates are able to practise as speech therapists in Hong Kong, and are eligible for membership of the Hong Kong Association of Speech Therapists.
-The degree is similar in content to equivalent courses in Australia and North America.
-Graduates are also well qualified for postgraduate studies in this or related disciplines.
+This programme has obtained the full endorsement status by the Hong Kong Institute of Speech Therapists.
+Graduates from the programme will be accepted as eligible to apply to be Member of Register of Speech Therapists accredited by Department of Health.
+They are able to practice as speech therapists in Hong Kong, and they are eligible for membership of the Hong Kong Association of Speech Therapists.
+The degree is equivalent in content to similar courses in Australia and North America.
+Graduates are also well qualified for post-graduate studies in this or allied disciplines.

 Contacts for Further Information